nrfconnect/ncs-zigbee/samples/ncp/README.rst

 =========================

 .. note::
-     Communication through USB is available for nRF52840 SoC.
+     Communication through USB is available for nRF52840 and nRF5340 SoCs.

 To change the communication channel from the default UART to nRF USB CDC ACM ``cdc_acm_uart0``, use the :file:`prj_usb.conf` configuration file and add the ``-DFILE_SUFFIX=usb`` flag to the build command.
 When using the nRF52840 Dongle, please add the ``-DFILE_SUFFIX=dongle`` flag to the build command instead.